rin-5/megaman-battle-network-blog/README.md

 A small webpage made with HTML, CSS and JavaScript I made for a vocational school project.
 This installment of the project only contains the information about the MegaMan NT Warrior/Rockman.EXE anime.

 ## Getting Started
 In order to view this page, you'll need to have the following things:
-- Visual Studio Code installed.
+- Visual Studio Code installed on your computer.
 - The Live Server extension installed.

 If you have that, you can right-click the index-html and pick Open Live Server and voilà!
 You'll have a window in your default navigator running the webpage.